-Shell should reconstitute or take a second look at its office of Public Affairs (Government Relations) in Nigeria with a view to imbuing them with a new approach to sustainable development, social license and community engagement initiatives.
-When the leadership and the management team of Shell in Nigeria consider the surrounding communities where they exploit oil as enemy territory and deal with the owners of land as expendable interest, the report should not be unexpected.
+Shell should reconstitute or take a second look at its office of Public Affairs (Government Relations) in Nigeria to imbue them with a new approach to sustainable development, social license and community engagement initiatives.
+When the leadership and the management team of Shell in Nigeria consider the surrounding communities where they exploit oil as enemy territory and deal with the owners of land as expendable interests, the report should not be unexpected.
 The local communities and the people come first.
 Shell Global Management should blame Nigerian citizens who are in leadership positions within the Shell operation in Nigeria for their problems in the Niger Delta.
-They would rather spend money on security, bribing the local chiefs than investing proudly in the communities where they milk the black gold.
+They would rather spend money on security, bribing the local chiefs, than investing proudly in the communities where they milk the black gold.
 We are not surprise by the report, because we wrote about the security and unfriendly relationship between Shell and the people in the Niger Delta extensively in the past.

 The following is an excerpts from our article titled "Bonga Oil Spillage: Niger Delta, and Sustainable Development" posted January 02, 2012 ( http://hamiltonatlarge.blogspot.com/2012/01/bonga-oil-spill-royal-dutch-and.html)

 The interest of the local people overrides all other considerations.
-You cannot provide bread and butter for the local chiefs and made millions of dollars available to influential politicians to write off your taxes, and expedite contracting process, while 99.9% of the people do not have clean water to drink, cannot fish, and cannot farm.
+You cannot provide bread and butter for the local chiefs and make millions of dollars available to influential politicians to write off your taxes, and expedite the contracting process, while 99.9% of the people do not have clean water to drink, cannot fish, and cannot farm.

-Exploration of crude oil is intertwined with environmental hazards and other problems; therefore, same effort and resources should be devoted to managing exploration and disaster preventive measures and control.
+Exploration of crude oil is intertwined with environmental hazards and other problems; therefore, the same effort and resources should be devoted to managing exploration and disaster preventive measures and control.

-The earlier nation-states and foreign investors embrace and acknowledge the interests and concerns of indigenous people and inculcate those concerns into their final investment agreements, the closer we are to peace and sustainable human development in the mineral producing areas anywhere in the World.
-Nothing enriches shareholders value more than sustainable income.
+The earlier nation-states and foreign investors embrace and acknowledge the interests and concerns of indigenous people and inculcate those concerns into their final investment agreements, the closer we are to peace and sustainable human development in the mineral-producing areas anywhere in the World.
+Nothing enriches shareholders' value more than sustainable income.

-The earlier nation-states and foreign investors embrace and acknowledge the interests and concerns of indigenous people and inculcate those concerns into their final investment agreements, the closer we are to peace and sustainable human development in the mineral producing areas anywhere in the World.
-Nothing enriches shareholders value more than sustainable income.
+The earlier nation-states and foreign investors embrace and acknowledge the interests and concerns of indigenous people and inculcate those concerns into their final investment agreements, the closer we are to peace and sustainable human development in the mineral-producing areas anywhere in the World.
+Nothing enriches shareholders' value more than sustainable income.

 .